cockroachdb/docs/_includes/v19.2/app/retry-errors.md

 {{site.data.alerts.callout_info}}
-Your application should use a retry loop to handle the transaction retry errors that [can occur under contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).
-For more information, see [Error Handling and Troubleshooting](error-handling-and-troubleshooting.html).
+Your application should [use a retry loop to handle transaction errors](error-handling-and-troubleshooting.html#transaction-retry-errors) that can occur under contention.
 {{site.data.alerts.end}}